New Farms for New Americans

 Sponsor a Family

-Carrot Sponsorship: Sponsor one new family to lease a 1/2 garden plot for the 2017 growing season.
-We will plant a marigold and carrots in your honor.
+Carrot Sponsorship: Sponsor one new family to lease a 1/2 garden plot for the 2022 growing season.

-Zucchini Sponsorship: Sponsor one new family to lease a full plot for the 2017 growing season.
-We will plant a marigold and zucchini in your honor.
+Zucchini Sponsorship: Sponsor one new family to lease a full plot for the 2022 growing season.

 Learn from the farmers, with our cookbook

 We published a short book on African and Asian techniques on growing, harvesting and preserving in northeastern America.
-"Global Food, Local Food: Guide to Growing, Harvesting & Preserving African & Asian Crops in the Northeast".
-Email Alisha for more information or to purchase a copy.
+Download it here: "Global Food, Local Food: Guide to Growing, Harvesting & Preserving African & Asian Crops in the Northeast".